pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 In some cases, this won't be possible.
 This will not incur any extra delays if clients attempt connections over both IPv4 and IPv6 protocols simultaneously but if one protocol is preferred over another, delays may occur.

-    Future: Discuss NSEC for non-existence of AAAA RFC6762 Appendix E

 ## multiple logical IP subnets

-Multiple IP subnets on the same link are just a more general case of IPv4 and IPv6 on the same link.
+Multiple IP subnets on the same link is just a more general case of IPv4 and IPv6 on the same link.
 When multiple IP subnets exist for the same protocol on the same link, they appear as separate interfaces to the Update proxy and require a separate subdomain name just as IPv4 and IPv6 do.

 This is required for a client on one logical IP subnet of an interface to communicate with a service provided by a host on a different IP subnet of the same link.